Executive Message

 |---|---|---|

-| Alberta | 2 | – Trial unit staff participated in Diversity and Inclusion learning modules – New process implemented to track completion of staff training – Improved trial activation timelines and successfully activated a trial within 120 days |
+| Alberta | 2 | – Trial staff participated in Diversity and Inclusion learning modules – New process implemented to track completion of staff training – Improved trial activation timelines and successfully activated a trial within 120 days |

 | British Columbia | 6 | – Participated in provincial EDI initiatives to improve EDI and best practices for cultural safety – Met local patient recruitment targets – Launched a hospital-wide EMR system – Increased physician engagement and awareness of active trials |